The University of St. Thomas is moving closer to its Roman Catholic roots … literally.

 The Angelicum, where St. Thomas students attend classes, was founded by the Dominicans (of which St. Thomas Aquinas was a member) in the 16th century.
 It has a student body of about 1,000 clergy, seminarians, religious and lay people, and a faculty of about 140.
 Both students and faculty come from all over the world.
 The Angelicum is unique among the Roman pontifical universities in that classes are taught in both Italian and English.

-St. Thomas’ Rome Program immerses its students in the Catholic intellectual tradition through courses in theology, philosophy, literature, art, history and the social sciences.
-The mission of the program is to help students understand the role that the church plays in culture and in daily life, and be aware of how Catholicism interacts with the modern world.
+St. Thomas’ Rome Program immerses its students in the Catholic intellectual tradition through courses in theology, philosophy, literature, art and history.
+The mission of the program is to help students understand the role that the church plays in culture and life, and how Catholicism interacts with the modern world.

-In addition to academic work, students in the Rome Program also participate in service projects, working with communities such as the Missionaries of Charity (the order founded by Mother Teresa) and the Little Sisters of the Poor.
+In addition to academic work, students in the Rome Program also participate in service projects, working with communities such as the Missionaries of Charity and the Little Sisters of the Poor.

-The St. Thomas Rome Campus is located along a Tiber River boulevard called Lungotevere delle Armi.
+The St. Thomas Rome Campus is located along the Tiber River boulevard called Lungotevere delle Armi.
 By foot, it is about 10 minutes north of the Vatican and St. Peter’s Square and 20 minutes north of the Angelicum.
 It is a five-minute walk to the Villa Borghese park, and the ancient part of Rome can be reached by crossing the Ponte G. Matteotti, a bridge just down the boulevard from the campus.
-Students can reach the Angelicum by taking the bus or subway, or by walking along the Corso to Piazza Venezia and on to the Angelicum.
+Students can reach the Angelicum by taking the bus or subway, or by walking along the Tiber River or through St. Peter’s Square.

 Originally built as a private home in 1923, the building was purchased by an order of Spanish nuns in the 1950s.
 Most recently they used it as a residence for troubled girls and young women.
-In 1999 only four sisters resided there and the facility had become too large for them to maintain.
+There are now only four sisters residing there and the facility has become too large for them to maintain.